Overall width: 27″

 What is a broad fork?

-The broad fork, also known as a hand tiller, is a wonderful tool to have for breaking up hard pan and aerating soil.
-This is an excellent choice for market gardeners, urban farmers or serious gardeners to loosen up lots of soil quickly.
-Crafted with longevity in mind, all the pieces that go into making it are chosen specifically for their durability and quality.
+The broad fork, or hand tiller, is a wonderful tool for breaking up hard pan, aerating soil, weeding and harvesting vegetables.
+This is an excellent choice for market gardeners, urban farmers or serious gardeners to work lots of soil quickly.
+Crafted with longevity in mind, all of the components are chosen specifically for their durability and quality.

 Clean and apply a light coat of tung oil or linseed oil at the end of each growing season before putting the tool into storage to keep the wood flexible and the steel free from rust.